On the 3-3-1 Landau pole: Approximating the 3-3-1 by the SM symmetry

-At $E_\text{high}$, the two exotic couplings must be matched to the SM ones according to the formalism of Sec.~\ref{sec:matching}.
-To deal with $g_{3L}$, it is enough to realize that the relevant embedding structure obeys $SU(2)_L \in SU(3)_L$, causing the necessary condition to simply be:
+At $E_\text{high}$, the two exotic couplings may be matched to the SM ones according to the formalism reviewed in Sec.~\ref{sec:matching}.
+Regarding $g_{3L}$, it is enough to realize that the relevant embedding structure obeys $SU(2)_L \subset SU(3)_L$, causing the necessary condition to be simply